-But you can relieve those worries with the hospital-based, monitored exercise program, available at Grand Strand Regional Medical Center and South Strand Medical Center.
+But you can relieve those worries with the hospital-based, monitored exercise program, available at Grand Strand Medical Center.
 Patients take comfort in the fact that there is always someone watching out for them as they undergo cardiac rehab.
-“We show patients how to get in better shape physically and how to take care of themselves to maintain heart health,” says Judy Hardee, RN, director of cardiac rehab.
-“Our nationally certified cardiac rehab program offers an excellent staff and is supported by our cardiologists and cardiac surgeons.”

 How the program works

-The cardiac rehab program includes 36 visits, spaced out over three days a week for 12 weeks, and is divided into three phases:
+The cardiac rehab program includes 36 visits, spaced out over three days a week for 12 weeks, and is divided into two phases:

-- PHASE 1 (available at Grand Strand Regional) starts when heart patients are still in the hospital.
+- Phase 1 starts when heart patients are still in the hospital.
 Ability to perform daily activities and exercise tolerance are determined, and patients receive health education resources, such as tips on lifestyle changes.

-- PHASE 2 (available at Grand Strand Regional) starts after patients are released from the hospital.
+- Phase 2 starts after patients are released from the hospital.
 Patients begin exercising in the hospital's cardiac rehab facility, where staff familiarize them with exercise equipment and develop a program that is patient-specific.
 Registered nurses monitor patients as they work out, tracking such vital signs as heart rhythm, heart rate, blood pressure and oxygen intake.
 Ongoing classes on such topics as a heart-healthy diet and lifestyle changes are also available.